-On April 13, 2018 Kenneth Stern will run a one-day workshop on antisemitism in Spokane Washington, pulling together representatives of the local Jewish community and the Peace and Justice community.
+On April 13, 2018 Kenneth Stern ran a one-day workshop on antisemitism in Spokane, Washington, pulling together representatives of the local Jewish community and the Peace and Justice community.

 On October 30, 2017, JKR co-sponsored a program on hate, featuring Eric Ward (formerly of the Ford Foundation and recent author of a monograph on antisemitism and white nationalism), at Bard College.
 The program feature the Rosenberg fellows from summer 2017, and was generously underwritten by the Academic Engagement Network.
 See http://hrp.bard.edu/event/understanding-organized-hate-and-what-works-to-combat-it-panel-discussion/

 On October 12, 2017 Kenneth Stern participated in a panel discussion on Meetinghouse, “Identity and Effective Responses to Hate” at Friends Seminary in New York City.

 On September 9, 2017 Kenneth Stern represented Justus Rosenberg a commemoration of Varian Fry at Green-Wood Cemetery in Brooklyn, NY.

 On September 8, 2017 Kenneth Stern spoke on antisemitism at the opening session for NYU’s Dual Degree students (MPA program at Wagner and MA program at Skirball Center for Jewish and Hebrew Studies).

 Kenneth Stern conducted a multi-hour training on antisemitism for the board of the Montana Human Rights Network in Missoula MT on June 4, 2017.
 He also met with college faculty interested in teaching about hatred and/or antisemitism.